zilliztech/zdoc/docs/tutorials/data-import/data-import-zero-to-hero.md

 In this course, we have covered the entire process of importing data, and here are some ideas to recap:

 - Examine your data to work out the schema of the target collection.

-- Before the data import, ensure that your cluster and remote object storage bucket are hosted on the same cloud.

 - When using __BulkWriter__, note the following: